What Is Included In the U.S. National Debt? Who Does the U.S. Owe All That Money To?

 Raising the Debt Ceiling

-When Congress members postured and threatened not to raise the debt ceiling in the fall of 2013, the people who would not have received their interest payments, if Congress had followed through and not raised the debt ceiling were US!!
+When members of Congress postured and threatened not to raise the debt ceiling in the fall of 2013, the people who would not have received their interest payments, if Congress had followed through and not raised the debt ceiling, were US!!
+American citizens.

 Congress members threatening not to raise the debt ceiling were threatening to hurt us, their fellow Americans who pay their salaries!